Come to a comfortable seat.

 Hips soft.

-Relax your whole back.
+Relax your whole bath.

 Soften your shoulders and arms.

-Each exhale is an invitation to surrender into gravity.
+Each exhale is an invitation.

-Let go of what no longer serves you.
+Let go what no longer serves you.

-About halfway you might switch it to the other side.
+You might switch it to the other side.

 If you still want to get into your neck a little bit,